-Have you been disciplined by Illinois Department of Financial and Professional Regulation?
+Have you been disciplined by the Illinois Department of Financial and Professional Regulation?
 Past professional discipline can be like a cloud hanging over your career, even if the disciplinary issue was relatively minor.
-Illinois professionals and other IDFPR licensees often ask how to expunge their IDFPR disciplinary records and clear their reputations.
-Find out when and how you can seek expungement of your record.

 There are a number of different kinds of discipline including: